Abdullahkou/ARL_LMU_2025/README.md

     sbatch train.sh
     ```

-### Retrieving saved Checkpoints
+#### Retrieving saved Checkpoints

-By default any saved model files ending in `.zip` will be not be tracked by git.
-To upload them to your local WINDOWS machine use the provided script [slurm/file_transfer.ps1](slurm/file_transfer.ps1).
-If asked for the ``src`` path, enter the absolute path to the directory or file you want to transfer.
-By default this will transfer into your current directory.
-Specify a different destination path via the `-dest` argument.
+By default any saved model files ending in `.zip` or ``.pt`` will be not be tracked by git.
+To upload them to your local machine you can use the provided scripts: [file_transfer.ps1](slurm/file_transfer.ps1) or [file_transfer.sh](slurm/file_transfer.sh).
+If asked for the ``src`` path, enter the absolute path to the directory or file you want to transfer from.
+By default it will then transfer into your current directory.
+But you may also specify a different destination path via the `-dest` argument.